mohrmz/SpecFlowPersianLanguage/README.md

-# SpecFlowPersianLanguageIssue
+# SpecFlow PersianLanguage Issue
-Code Highlighting And GenerateStepDefinitions Problem
+Code Highlighting And Generate Step Definitions Object reference not set to an instance of an object Error